-It is no secret that the redevelopment of Scarboro Beach Amusement Park in the 1920s was a major turning point in the Beaches’ history.
-The park closed for good in the fall of 1925 and its owner, the local street railway company, sold its entire site to Provident Investments, a property developer already active north of Queen Street.
-Provident promptly demolished and cleared away all the park’s facilities, subdivided the property into building lots, and began selling the lots to builders who, over the next two years, blanketed the entire site – the last major tract of unbuilt land in the neighbourhood – with the sort of dense residential fabric already in place either side of it.
+It is no secret that redevelopment of the Scarboro Beach Amusement Park property was a major turning point in the Beaches’ history.
+In the fall of 1925 the park’s owner, the local street railway company, closed the park for good and sold its entire site to Provident Investments, a property developer already active north of Queen Street.
+And Provident promptly demolished and cleared away all the park’s facilities, subdivided the property into building lots, and began selling the lots to builders who, over the next two years, blanketed the entire site – the last major tract of unbuilt land in the neighbourhood – with the sort of dense residential fabric already in place either side of it.

 Provident Investments’ plan for the amusement park site, creating 217 building lots; the swamplands depicted in the northeastern section would bedevil construction there for years.